ravenac95/virtstrap-core/docs/index.rst

 virtstrap makes your life easier, by providing a simple and repeatable bootstrapping process.
-It was inspired by pip+virtualenv and buildout, but seeks to create a unified and standard way that won't scare away any new python developers and will make old pythonista lives a bit easier.
+It was inspired by pip+virtualenv and buildout, but seeks to create a unified and standard way that won't scare away any new python developers and will make old pythonista's lives a bit easier.
 All with the wonderful convenience of the MIT License.

 With virtstrap, setting up your development environment is as simple as this::

-    vstrap init
+    $ vstrap init

 Current Features
 ----------------